[What must I do?]

 While I may share a like heart with my grandpa, this isn’t something that I inherited from him.
 Although, some of those strong Christian values were definitely past down by example.
 However, since He died when I was just a child, I never knew him well enough to follow in his footsteps.
 It’s Jesus that I’ve been getting to know.

 “By this you know the Spirit of God: every spirit that confesses that Jesus Christ has come in the flesh is from God, and every spirit that does not confess Jesus is not from God.
 This is the spirit of the antichrist, which you heard was coming and now is in the world already.” –1 John 4:2-3

 It bothered me that my grandpa never used Jesus’ name in his poetry because our Lord’s name is important.
 Establishing that He is sovereign is important as well.
-While my grandparents may not have spelled this out clearly for all, I want to leave a legacy that makes it crystal clear I lived for the Lord Jesus.
-So, with God’s great help, I press on towards that goal.
+While my grandparents may not have spelled this out clearly, for all, I want to leave a legacy that makes it crystal clear I lived for my Lord Jesus.
+So, with God’s great help, I press on towards this goal.

 A real relationship with God is one of FAITH.
-It’s moves closer to God, believing that He is guiding us and willing us to be used for His purpose–that is, to share the good news about His Son, Jesus Christ.
+It moves closer to Him, believing that He is guiding and willing us to be used for His purpose–that is, to share the good news about His Son, Jesus Christ.
 In this way we encourage those who hear to become Jesus’ disciples too.

 “Then the eleven disciples went to Galilee, to the mountain where Jesus had told them to go.
 When they saw him, they worshiped him; but some doubted.
 Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.” –Matthew 28:16-20